Exceleent/tANS/README.md

 # Folder Encoder - Contains

-**Core.h - declarations of functions
+*Core.h - declarations of functions.
-*Core.c - definitions of functions
+*Core.c - definitions of functions.
-*main.c - encoder function, which calls functions from Core.c
+*main.c - encoder function, which calls functions from Core.c.
 *main_test.c - example how use encoder
 *config - encoder reads data from this file.
 First column consist letters from our alphabet, range:0 - 255.( filled by you) Second column consist number of appearances for each letter.